Print This Page

 - The weapons handler should fire firearms in the presence of all workers involved in the production to ensure an awareness of sound levels, safety considerations and potential dangers.

 - The sound of gunshots is potentially dangerous to hearing.
-Section 139 of the Regulation for Industrial Establishments requires the employer to take all measures reasonably necessary in the circumstances to protect workers from exposure to hazardous sound levels (see also the Sound Levels Guideline).
+Section 2 of the Noise Regulation, O. Reg.
+381/15 sets out the requirements for protecting workers from exposure to hazardous sound levels (see also the Sound Levels Guideline).

 - Firearms and replica firearms should be set out separately and clearly marked, so that one cannot be mistaken for the other.